 Define customer success metrics using very rational observations about your customers’ usage behaviors or brand engagements.

-Engagement data without purpose doesn’t serve anyone.
+Analytics for customer engagement without purpose doesn’t serve anyone.
 Early in the product's lifecycle, define a particular business problem you want to solve with engagement data and collect accordingly.

 “Everybody's trying to transform other people's data into their format so that it can live through the lens of their core.”